arcaneframework/alien/docs/sphinx/sycl/build.rst

 .. _sycl_build:

 =====================================
-Building and using Alien SYCL BackEnd
+Building and using Alien SYCL backend
 =====================================

-Building Alien SYCL BackEnd
+Building Alien SYCL backend
 ===========================

 Alien's build system is based on CMake.